How Long Should Blog Posts Be? The ‘Truth’ About Content Length

 The fact that multiple top-ranking pages are talking about these things tells you that they’re probably important points.

-You can also run a content gap analysis to find the keywords that multiple top-ranking pages rank for, then eyeball the report for subtopics and important points.
+You can also run a content gap analysis to find keywords that multiple top-ranking pages rank for, then eyeball the report for subtopics and important points.
 To do this, paste the URLs of a few top-ranking pages for your main keyword into Ahrefs’ Content Gap tool and leave the bottom field empty.

 8 content gap